alinaitkin/TrackMaven.github.io/content/setting-up-https.md

 * [Extended Validation Certificate](https://www.digicert.com/ev-ssl-certification.htm)
 * [DigiCert Extended Validation Multi-Domain Certificate](http://www.digicert.com/ev-multi-domain-ssl.htm)

-To continue with the process of securing your web application, go purchase a SSL certificate from one of the meny repetible vendors.
-Shop around, since prices do vary greatly...
-Once you have purchased an SSL certificate, you will need to create a Certificate Signing Request (CSR).
-Running the below command will create both a server key and csr:
+To continue with the process of securing your web application, purchase a SSL certificate from one of the meny reputable vendors.
+Shop around; prices do vary.
+Once you have purchased an SSL certificate you will need to create a Certificate Signing Request (CSR).
+The below command will generate both a server key and csr:

     openssl req -new -newkey rsa:2048 -keyout your_server_name.key -out your_server_name.csr

 You then take the newly created CSR file to the certificate provider of your choice and purchase the SSL Certificate.
-This process can take anywhere from a few minutes to a few weeks dependent on the level of certification your purchased.
-But once your provider has completed generating the certificates, you should receive them via email to the designated email which you used to sign the CSR.
+This process can take anywhere from a few minutes to a few weeks depending on the level of certification you purchased.
+Once your provider has generated the certificates you should receive them via the email address which you used to sign the CSR.

-I would recommend you follow the instructions of your certificate provider as all providers do things slightly different, but once you have successfully got the email with your certificates, all that is left to do is put them on the server and tell your http server (either NGINX, Apache, etc.) to start hosting content through HTTPS.
+I would recommend you follow the instructions of your certificate provider closely as all providers do things slightly differently.
+Once you have successfully received the email with your certificates all that is left to do is to put them on the server and tell your http server (either NGINX, Apache, etc.) to start hosting content through HTTPS.

 Setting up your server is the easier of these processes; you only need to save the key you created above and the output of the directions your CA provided you to your server.
 I recommend you putting it under `/etc/{apache2,nginx}/ssl/` for safe keeping.